tatvamasi-0/Cybersecurity-Incident-Response/README.md

 # Cybersecurity-Portfolio
-I show everything cybersecurity I have done in the past two years.
+This incident response tabletop was organized and done during the texas tech summit houston.